Meet the teachers

 1-week in-person intensive at Riad Dharma, Morocco

-• 8 weeks of live online classes (excluding 2 weeks over Christmas & New Year)
+8 weeks of live online Yoga Philosophy classes

-Ongoing recorded teachings and assignments with David Keil, completed alongside the live program
+Ongoing recorded teachings and assignments with David Keil, completed with the live program

 Online Weekend Intensive